 COS, an H&M brand known for its innovative designs and commitment to sustainability, is set to roll out its Smart Store solution across European stores in the coming year.
-Christoffer, the Managing Director for COS in Europe, highlighted the potential of the tech-integrated solution to revolutionize customer experience, boost sales, and provide valuable data insights.
+Christoffer Sellin, Managing Director for COS in Europe, highlighted the potential of the tech-integrated solution to revolutionise customer experience, boost sales, and provide valuable data insights.

-The Smart Store initiative reflects COS's commitment to integrating advanced technology into retail, creating an enhanced, personalized, and convenient shopping experience for its customers.
+The Smart Store initiative reflects COS's commitment to integrating advanced technology into retail, creating an enhanced, personalised, and convenient shopping experience for its customers.

-- Customer empowerment: This transparency allows customers, through a downloadable app, and staff to scan an item and access immediate information about size, availability, color options, and style suggestions.
-The tech also maps the item's exact location, enhancing customer service and potentially driving sales.
+- Customer empowerment: this transparency allows customers and staff to scan an item through a downloadable app and access immediate information about size, availability, colour options and style suggestions.
+The tech also maps the item's exact location, enhancing customer service and potentially driving sales

-- Valuable data: The Smart Store concept delivers valuable data, including heat maps of the store, stock transparency, and conversion rates based on fitting room data.
-This helps to optimize merchandising decisions and stock management.
-The data collected gives a lot better view of direct conversion in store, i.e. the item sold has been tried on one time and sold directly or the other way around - tried on a lot of times but never sold.
+- Valuable data: the Smart Store concept delivers valuable data, including heat maps of the store, stock transparency and conversion rates based on fitting room data.
+This helps to optimise merchandising decisions and stock management.
+The data collected gives a better view of direct conversion in store, i.e. the item sold has either been tried on once and sold directly or tried on a lot of times but never sold

-- Easy-to-use app for store staff: To support the customer in a better way for stock lookup, stock transfer, style recommendations and a lot more.
+- Easy-to-use app for store staff: to support the customer in a better way for stock lookup, stock transfer, style recommendations and more